 UK PM says BBC should 'correct errors' as Trump mulls lawsuit

-The BBC director-general and the organisation's top news executive resigned Sunday over the controversy.
+BBC's director-general and top news executive resigned on Sunday (Nov 9) over the controversy.

-LONDON: British Prime Minister Keir Starmer on Wednesday (Nov 12) warned the BBC should "get their house in order" after US President Donald Trump said he had an "obligation" to sue the corporation for US$1 billion over a misleading speech edit.
+LONDON: British Prime Minister Keir Starmer on Wednesday (Nov 12) warned the BBC should "get their house in order" after United States President Donald Trump said he had an "obligation" to sue the corporation for US$1 billion over a misleading speech edit.

 Speaking in parliament, Starmer said that while he supports a "strong and independent BBC", he also believed it should "uphold the highest standards to be accountable and correct errors quickly".